 Walleye are known as more of a deep water fish, but they can often be found in the shallows.
+For walleye, shallow water would be considered 10 feet deep or less.
 The main times that you will find them shallow is in the spring, early morning, late evening, at night or in murky water or on rivers.
 You may experience a nice shallow bite when you are targeting walleye, however, understanding how to catch them deep is key to consistently limiting out on walleye.

 Spring Time is Best for Shallow Water Walleye

 In the spring, you can often find plenty of walleye in the shallows along rocky shorelines or weed edges as water temperatures are just starting to warm up.

 Low Light Conditions Drive Some Walleye Into the Shallows

 Some anglers report good catches of walleye in just a few feet of water throughout the entire open water season even when it gets hot.
 The key is to target these fish when they move up to feed on bait fish.
 This will be early in the morning, late evening and at night.